 Get 15% off all Area 52 products.
 Use code “CFAH” at checkout.

-Area 52 is a California-based manufacturer of premium delta-8 THC extracts, available as tinctures, gummies, vape carts, and pre-rolled joints.
+Area 52 is a Nevada-based manufacturer of premium delta-8 THC extracts, available as tinctures, gummies, vape carts, and pre-rolled joints.

 The company sources its products from organic hemp and uses natural conversion processes to extract delta-8 from the plant matter.
 These products are potent and packed with terpenes that contribute to the entourage effect in cannabis.